United States v. Elizabeth A. Holmes, et al.

 United States v.
 Elizabeth A. Holmes, et al., (No. 18-CR-00258-EJD) was a United States federal criminal fraud case against the founder of now-defunct corporation Theranos, Elizabeth Holmes, and its former president and COO, Ramesh Balwani.
 The case alleged that Holmes and Balwani perpetrated multi-million dollar wire-fraud schemes against investors and patients.
-Holmes and Balwani each had their own jury trial.
+They had separate jury trials.

-A five-person team from premier white-collar crime litigation firm Williams & Connolly defended Holmes.
+A five-person team from the white-collar crime litigation firm Williams & Connolly defended Holmes.
 The case began on August 31, 2021, when a jury of Santa Clara County residents was selected.
 The jury reached a split verdict on January 3, 2022, with Holmes found guilty of criminal fraud on four counts.
-On November 18, 2022, she was sentenced to 11.25 years in prison (135 months).
+On November 18, 2022, she was sentenced to 11.25 years (135 months) in prison.
+She started her 11-year prison sentence on May 30, 2023.

 Balwani had the same charges as Holmes.
 On July 7, 2022, Balwani was found guilty on all counts and also faced up to 20 years in prison and millions of dollars in restitution.
-On December 7, 2022 he was sentenced to 12 years and 11 months, plus three years of probation, with a surrender date by March 15, 2023.
+On December 7, 2022 he was sentenced to 12 years and 11 months, plus three years of probation, and surrendered on April 20, 2023.

+Holmes and Balwani were further ordered to pay $452 million to the victims of the fraud, with responsibility for the amount shared between them.

 Background

-Founded by Holmes in 2003, Theranos was a blood-testing company that claimed to revolutionize blood testing by developing testing methods that could use surprisingly small volumes of blood, such as from a fingerprick.
+Founded by Holmes in 2003, Theranos was a company that claimed to revolutionize blood testing by developing testing methods that could use surprisingly small volumes of blood, such as from a fingerprick.
 The decline of Theranos began in 2015, when a series of journalistic and regulatory investigations revealed doubts about the company's technology claims and whether Holmes had misled investors and the government.
 In 2018, the U.S. Securities and Exchange Commission charged Theranos and Holmes with deceiving investors by "massive fraud" through false or exaggerated claims about the accuracy of the company's blood-testing technology.
 Holmes settled the charges by paying a $500,000 fine, returning 18.9 million shares to the company, relinquishing her voting control of Theranos, and being barred from serving as an officer or director of a public company for ten years.

-Balwani faces the same charges as Holmes and pleaded not guilty.
+Balwani was in a romantic relationship with Holmes during his tenure at Theranos.
+Holmes met him in 2002 at age 18.
+He was 37 at the time.
+Their relationship was not disclosed to their Theranos investors.
+Balwani faced the same charges as Holmes and pleaded not guilty.